The first article in our series on identifying and correcting errors in accounts.

 - part 3 – Identifying and correcting errors

-Unfortunately, when it comes to a set of accounts there is very little room for error, and the impact of a simple bookkeeping mistake can be significant and far reaching.
-In this three part series on errors, we are therefore going to have a look at identifying and correcting errors.
+Unfortunately, when it comes to a set of accounts, there’s very little room for error, and the impact of a simple bookkeeping mistake can be significant and far reaching.
+In this three part series on errors, we’re therefore going to have a look at identifying and correcting errors.

 An error of original entry